-Our Board currently consists of seven directors, with one vacancy in each of Classes I and II, to be filled by the affirmative vote of a majority of the directors then in office.
-In addition, Mr. Pearce was appointed as Lead Non-Management Director for another one-year term, effective immediately following the Annual Meeting and continuing until the 2021 annual meeting.
+Our Board currently consists of nine directors.
+In addition, Mr. Pearce was appointed as Lead Non-Management Director for another one-year term, effective immediately following the Annual Meeting and continuing until the 2022 annual meeting.

 In accordance with our amended and restated certificate of incorporation and our amended and restated bylaws, our Board of Directors is divided into three classes with staggered three-year terms.
 Only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.
 Our directors are divided among the three classes as follows: